HOME > About Dakar Rally and TLC

 TLC’s aim is to contribute to making ever-better cars by pushing the Land Cruiser in the most extreme environments and conditions to strengthen it even more.
 The team also looks for hints regarding what can be evolved in future cars and continues to aim for victories in the production category.

-From its staff members, Toyota Auto Body chooses team managers, drivers and navigators and appoints them as part of the team.
+From its staff members, Toyota Auto Body chooses managers, drivers and navigators and appoints them as part of the team.
 Elected staff gain experience through development testing both domestically and abroad and then go on to challenge the Dakar Rally.
 With these initiatives, staff members themselves are also trained and developed on the actual site, and this connects to their own growth.

-Currently, the team manager and driver positions are held by staff members.
+Currently, the manager and driver positions are held by staff members.
 Be sure to keep an eye on their struggles and triumphs!

 TLC continues to take on the challenge, pushing the Land Cruiser to its limits.